notzune/notebook/Distributive Laws of Sets.md

-works kind of similarly to the [[Distributivity of Multiplication over Addition|distributive law of multiplication over addition]]:
+works kind of similarly to the [[Distributivity of multiplication over addition|distributive law of multiplication over addition]]:

 $$
 \begin{align*}